Table of Contents

 Are Joint Commission HBIPS measures and CMS IPFQR measures the same?

 They overlap, but they are not identical.
-The Joint Commission publishes HBIPS specifications in its annual Specifications Manual (currently v2026A), and CMS sets IPFQR requirements through annual rulemaking.
-The FY 2027 proposed rule, issued April 2, 2026, proposes to remove the SUB-2/2a and TOB-3/3a measures from IPFQR beginning CY 2026 reporting.
+Joint Commission publishes HBIPS specifications in its annual Specifications Manual, and CMS sets IPFQR requirements through annual rulemaking.
+The FY 2026 IPF PPS final rule modified one measure, removed four measures, and updated the Extraordinary Circumstances Exception policy.
 Quality teams should reconcile both data streams monthly.

 Which behavioral health follow-up measure do commercial payers care about most?

 The NCQA HEDIS Follow-Up After Hospitalization for Mental Illness (FUH) measure.
-It tracks the percentage of members ages 6 and older with a follow-up visit within 7 days and within 30 days of discharge.
+NCQA reports two rates: follow-up within 7 days after discharge and within 30 days after discharge.
+The measure applies to members 6 years of age and older, and visits on the date of discharge do not count.
 It is the measure most commonly tied to value-based contracts and SIU audits on the commercial payer side.

 How often should a behavioral health facility run an internal core measure chart audit?

-At least quarterly, abstracted the same way Joint Commission would abstract it, with a sample that covers both admissions and discharges.
+At least quarterly, abstracted the way Joint Commission would abstract it, with a sample that covers both admissions and discharges.
 Facilities in active growth or post-survey corrective action should run a measure-specific audit monthly until findings stabilize.
+Given the OIG finding that Medicare overpaid IPFs an estimated $93 million on outlier claims driven by documentation gaps, a quarterly cadence is a floor, not a ceiling.

 References

-- HHS-OIG: 87 Percent of IPF Claims With Outlier Payments Did Not Meet Medicare’s Medical Necessity or Documentation Requirements
+- HHS-OIG, An Estimated 87 Percent of IPF Claims With Outlier Payments Did Not Meet Medicare’s Medical Necessity or Documentation Requirements

-- NCQA: Follow-Up After Hospitalization for Mental Illness (FUH)
+- NCQA, Follow-Up After Hospitalization for Mental Illness (FUH) HEDIS Measure